hyperledger-archives/composer/packages/composer-website/jekylldocs/installing/prerequisites.md

 ### 1. Installing an editor

 {{site.data.conrefs.composer_full}} allows you to edit its project files with any editor.
-Atom and Visual Studio Code both have excellent support for JavaScript development.
-Atom also includes a syntax highlighting plugin for `.cto` files.
+We recommend using either Atom or Visual Studio Code, as not only do both have excellent support for Javascript development, a `.cto` file syntax highlighting plugin exists for these editors.

 **Atom**